iambandirakesh/NamasteJavascript/JSAdd.md

 - it returns selected elements in an array, as a new array.
 - it selects from a given start, up to a (not inclusive) given end.
 - does not change the original array.
+- splice method does not work for the negative elements.
+- slice method is also same as splice but slice method works for negative elements.

 **syntax**